mohan2020/w2hsite/site/content/team/index.md

       1bgpic: /img/bg/photo4.jpg
       pic: /img/team/Aaron.jpg
       text: >
         Aaron Leitner is a software developer at the Penn Medicine Center for Health Care Innovation.
 In this role, Aaron works to improve and maintain the Way to Health platform.
 Prior to joining the team, Aaron worked for a number of startups specializing in web and mobile development.
 Aaron received his bachelor’s degree in environmental studies from Ursinus College and is currently working towards a Master’s in Health Informatics at Drexel University.
+    - name: Skip Coon
+      title: Software Developer
+      twitter:
+      linkedin: skip-coon-21aaa05
+      1bgpic: /img/bg/photo5.jpg
+      pic: /img/team/coon.jpg
+      text: >
+        Skip Coon is a software developer for the Way to Health platform.
+He brings over 15 years of experience accumulated from various industries.
+Before joining the team, Skip worked with pharmaceutical companies to implement clinical trials with software that produced higher quality data submissions.
+He also supported numerous social service agencies in adopting EHR tools to enable them to better serve their population.
+Skip received his bachelor's degree in computer science from Temple University.
 implementation:
   member:
     - name: Stephanie Brown